Archive for: Art. 131(1)(i) IPL

 The company from Toruń presented its trade mark METALCHEM R-51184 registered with an earlier priority on 12 April 1973.
 This trade mark was applied for on 15 May 1972, for goods in Class 6, 7, 9, 20 such as worm pumps, pumps, vertical and horizontal rotational pumps for aggressive liquids, valves, clamps, agitators, mixers, pressure-type apparatus made of stainless steel and carbon steel, containers for transporting granular substances, containers and tanks of plastics.

 The PPO has invalidated METAL-CHEM trade mark in its decision of 29 January 2009 case act signature Sp.
 424/06.
 The Adjudicative Board of the PPO has taken into account only arguments based on article 132(2)(ii) of the IPL.
-The board acknowledged that METALCHEM trade mark has distinctive character and is successfully used at the market.
-As regards arguments based on article 132(2)(i) the Board held that both signs are identical, the separate spelling is not a significant argument and the goods are similar and complementary.
-The reputation has not been proven by the company from Toruń so the motion based on article 132(2)(iii) of the IPL was rejected.
+The Board acknowledged that METALCHEM trade mark has distinctive character and is successfully used at the market.
+As regards arguments based on article 132(2)(i), the Board held that both signs are identical, the separate spelling is not a significant argument and the goods are similar and complementary.
+The reputation has not been proven by the company from Toruń so the motion based on article 132(2)(iii) of the IPL was dismissed.
 The decision is not final.

 Trade mark law, case VI SA/Wa 2284/08